losttype/blog.losttype.com/src/2014-07-21-french-typography-from-the-museum-of-printing-lyon.md

 categories:
   - Uncategorized
 ---
-Turn on your google translate and saddle up to the Museum of Printing in Lyon&#8217;s impressive [online archive][1].
+Turn on your google translate and saddle up to the Museum of Printing in Lyon’s impressive [online archive][1].
 Featuring dense cataloguing and sortable by time period, publishers, and font names, this collection of specimens is filled with treasures.
 Below are a few of my favorites from the Belle Époque (1890-1918), but there are plenty more to filter through!

 <img class="blog-image-full" src="/media/2014/07/LT_Lyon05.jpg" alt="" />